 If you have an exceptionally large home and need a larger unit based on the calculations detailed above, you may need multiple units installed at your home.
 It's not uncommon to install two central air conditioners or an air conditioner and a secondary cooling source in a large home.

 How to Determine AC Tonnage From Model Numbers

-Did you know that you can determine AC tonnage from model numbers on your unit?
-Here’s how:
+Did you know that you can determine AC tonnage from the model numbers on your A/C unit?